-COVID-19 is taking a toll on human lives.
+COVID-19 is taking a toll on human lives and spirit.
 As of today, there are ~251K confirmed deaths around the world (~70K in the United States alone).
 Surreal, unprecedented, unimaginable are words being used to describe the situation unfolding right in front of our eyes.

 While only a third of 2020 is in the books, it has been quite a year already.
 We have almost forgotten about the deadly fires in Australia, the locust infestation in parts of Africa, and the devastating floods in Brazil as we deal with the outbreak of a pandemic whose impact is going to be far-reaching.

-However, many around you are already going through this hardship right now.
+However, many around you are already going through this hardship right, and the human spirit is shaken.
 And everyone can do something about it.
 Here are a few pointers to help.
 The only cost you need to incur is time.

 “May the force be with you” has been used to give each other hope, sense of power, and further the belief that one can do whatever they set their mind to.
 We are all going through a turbulent time in one way or another.
 All of us need that extra strength and energy to see through this.